 Dream and plan your business or product: You’ll do that here.

-An Entrepreneurship & Corporate Innovation degree prepares you to start your own business or work in a corporate environment with a focus on innovation, creativity, and the bottom-line.
+An Entrepreneurship and Corporate Innovation degree prepares you to start your own business or work in a corporate environment with a focus on innovation, creativity, and the bottom line.

 What You’ll Do

-As an Entrepreneurship & Corporate Innovation major at Southeast, you’ll have the opportunity to creative, design, and develop products and business models.
+As an Entrepreneurship and Corporate Innovation major at Southeast, you’ll have the opportunity to create, design, and develop products and business models.

-• Have access to more than 30 study-abroad programs offered with the Harrison College of Business.
+• Have access to more than 30 study-abroad programs offered by the Harrison College of Business.

 • Have access to Southeast’s Douglas C. Greene Center for Innovation and Entrepreneurship, one of the largest entrepreneurship programs in the Midwest.